hercychang/prep-step-1/README.md

 an invitation to our Slack channel, which is a chatroom you can visit if you have questions or need help from App Academy TA's.
-The third link is to the online assessment, so whenever you're feeling prepared, you can follow that third link and take the step one assessment online.
+The third link is to the online assessment, so whenever you're feeling prepared, you can follow that third link and take the Step One assessment online.

 Our curriculum is filled with readings, videos, quizzes, and exercises.
 I highly recommend taking notes during the readings and videos.
 Write code that's